-

 - ‘general’ B2B services rendered between taxpayers established in different MSs,

-- supplies of other services subject to the domestic reverse charge for non-established suppliers, and
+- supplies of other services subject to the mandatory reverse charge, and

-- supplies of goods subject to the domestic reverse charge for non-established suppliers.
+- supplies of goods subject to the mandatory reverse charge.

 E-invoicing

-Following new data elements should be included on e-invoices from 2028:
+Following new data elements should be included on e-invoices:

-- mandatory payment details (the identifier of the bank account in which the payment for the invoice will be credited, the due date(s) for the payment, and the amount of each payment related to a concrete transaction).
+- mandatory payment details (the identifier of the bank account in which the payment for the invoice will be credited).

 - in the case of an invoice that corrects the initial invoice, the corrected/initial invoice’s sequential number.

-The possibility to issue summary invoices (covering multiple supplies made during the same calendar month) will be eliminated from 2028 since invoices would need to be issued on a transactional basis under the EU DDR.
+The possibility to issue summary invoices (covering multiple supplies made during the same calendar month) will only be allowed under certain conditions and should be issued within 10 days.

 Digital transaction-based reporting (DTBR)

-The DTBR for intra-EU transactions will cover the same transactions that are currently covered by the European Sales Lists (ESLs) except for the call-off stocks which will cease to exist from 2026.
-In addition, supplies of goods and services subject to the extended domestic reverse charge will be included in the ESLs from 2025 and in the DTBR from 2028.
+The DTBR for intra-EU transactions will cover the same transactions that were covered by the European Sales Lists (ESLs) with the exception of the reporting of call-off stock transfers falling under EU simplifications which will cease to exist.
+In addition, supplies of goods and services subject to the extended mandatory reverse charge will be included in the ESLs from 1 July 2028 and in the DTBR from 1 July 2030.

-The deadline for the transmission of the data is two working days after the issuance of the invoice, or after the date, the invoice should have been issued in case the business has not complied with its obligation to issue an invoice.
+The data contained in the e-invoices should be transmitted to tax authorities immediately after the issuance of the e-invoice, or after the date the invoice should have been issued in case the business has not complied with their obligation to issue an e-invoice.
 The transmission of the data has to be carried out electronically, and MSs will provide the means for that transmission.
-Finally, the information can be submitted directly by the businesses themselves or by a third party on their behalf.
+Finally, the information can be submitted directly by the taxable person or by a third party on their behalf.

 The transmission of the data can be done according to the European Standard.
 MSs can provide for the transmission of the data from e-invoices issued under a different format, as long as they also allow the use of the European Standard.